bckohan/lahop-tracker/README.md

 holding the old HOPs.
 Unfortunately using gmail's bulk forward as attachment feature does not work currently for some annoying technical reasons.
 There may be some add-ons available that provide a bulk forwarding feature that works as intended, but I haven't tried them.

+In gmail the best way to search for old HOPs submitted by that address is: from: donotreply@lahsa.org subject: outreach request